verdaccio/website/website/translated_docs/pt-BR/best-practices.md

         # proxy:
     ```

-    Quando você publicar o seu pacote localmente, **você provavelmente deve começar com uma string de versão maior que a existente**, para que ela não entre em conflito com o pacote existente no cache.
+    When you publish your package locally, **you should probably start with a version string higher than the existing package** so it won't conflict with that package in the cache.

-2. You want to temporarily use your version, but return to public one as soon as it's updated.
+2. You want to temporarily use your version, but return to the public one as soon as it's updated.

     Para evitar conflitos de versões, **você deve usar um sufixo de pré-lançamento personalizado da próxima versão do patch**.
 Por exemplo, se um pacote público tiver a versão 0.1.2, você poderá fazer upload de `0.1.3-my-temp-fix`.